 Share your public speaking experiences and tips.
 The Good, the Bad and the down right embarrassing!

-pS: I once compered an event and made a joke about Ibadan people.
+pS: I once compered an event and made a joke about a certain class of people.
 I thought it was funny, but the audience didn't and I had to apologise over and over.
 Avoid bad jokes.
 If in doubt, don't say it.